-Thanksgiving Day is especially celebrated as National day in United States on fourth Thursday of November and it is also celebrated across the world like in Canada, Liberia and in some Caribbean islands.
+Thanksgiving Day is especially celebrated as National day in the United States on the fourth Thursday of November and it is also celebrated across the world like in Canada, Liberia and in some Caribbean islands.

 This day is specially celebrated as a day appointed for giving thanks for divine goodness.
-This day is celebrated as the joy when Harvest occurs and people arrange family and social parties and donate food to poor ones thanking to God for His blessings.
+This day is celebrated as the joy when Harvest occurs and people arrange family and social parties and donate food to poor ones thanking God for His blessings.

-In many parts of the world people observe this day as a holiday to create the much anticipated long Thanksgiving weekend.
+In many parts of the world, people observe this day as a holiday to create the much anticipated long Thanksgiving weekend.

 Thanksgiving is celebrated on the second Monday of October in Canada and on the fourth Thursday of November in the United States, and around the same part of the year in other places.

-Thanksgiving Day: History of Thanksgiving and Why we celebrate Thanksgiving?
+Thanksgiving Day: History of Thanksgiving and why we celebrate Thanksgiving?

 Indeed, 90 Indians and 53 Pilgrims feasted for three days at that event, and it was an official day of giving thanks to God for his blessings.